UN: Afghanistan is world’s most repressive country for women

 As for the ban on university education, the Taliban government has said that some of the subjects being taught were not in line with Afghan and Islamic values.

-At a carpet factory in Kabul, women who were former government employees, high school or university students now spend their days weaving carpets.
+At a carpet factory in Kabul, women who were former government employees or high school and university students now spend their days weaving carpets.

 “We all live like prisoners, we feel that we are caught in a cage,” said Hafiza, 22, who goes only by her first name and who used to be a first-year law student before the Taliban banned women from attending classes at her university.
 “The worst situation is when your dreams are shattered, and you are punished for being a woman.”

-At the carpet factory, 18-years-old Shahida, who also uses only one name, said she was in 10th grade at one of Kabul high schools when her education was cut short.
+Another worker at the factory, 18-years-old Shahida, who also uses only one name, said she was in 10th grade at one of Kabul high schools when her education was cut short.

 “We just demand from the (Taliban) government to reopen schools and educational centers for us and give us our rights,” she said.

+At the Security Council, the U.N.’s Otunbayeva said there is a faction in the Taliban that doesn’t agree with the crackdown on women and girls and understands that attention must be paid to the real needs of all Afghans.

+“Perhaps it can eventually execute a change of direction,” she said.
+“But time is running short.
+Global crises are multiplying.
+Demands on donor resources are multiplying as the availability of those resources diminishes.”

-Ahead of the International Women’s Day, about 200 Afghan female small business owners put together an exhibition of their products in Kabul.
+Ahead of Wednesday’s observances of International Women’s Day, about 200 Afghan female small business owners put together an exhibition of their products in Kabul.
 Most complained of losing business since the Taliban takeover.

 “I don’t expect Taliban to respect women’s rights,” said one of them, Tamkin Rahimi.
 “Women here cannot practice (their) rights and celebrate Women’s Day, because we cannot go to school, university or go to work, so I think we don’t have any day to celebrate.”

-Note: This version has been corrected to show the day was Wednesday.